Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Setup of the Analysis

 Let $e_q$ denote the total number of transmitted \OPT-extra packets from queue $q$ over all time steps.
-Then we have $\EXTRA = \sum_q e_q$ and we have to show
+Then we have $\EXTRA = \sum_q e_q$ and we will show

-We now give a high-level overview of the proof of Equation~\eqref{eqn:mainIneq}, which consists of two parts: (i) splitting the \LQD profit among queues with $e_q>0$, and (ii) mapping transmitted \LQD-extra packets to queues $q$ with $e_q>0$.
+We now give a high-level overview of the proof of Equation~\eqref{eqn:mainIneq}, which consists of two parts: (i) splitting the \LQD profit among queues $q$ with $e_q>0$, and (ii) mapping transmitted \LQD-extra packets to queues $q$ with $e_q>0$.

 For~(ii), we use the term $\LEXTRA$ in~\eqref{eqn:mainIneq} to ``cancel out'' some transmitted \OPT-extra packets.
 To this end, we will define how each transmitted \LQD-extra packet $p$ is mapped to a queue $q$ (which is different from the one $p$ is transmitted from).
 Let $m_q$ be the number of transmitted \LQD-extra packets which are mapped to $q$.
-Hence, we have $\sum_q m_q \le \LEXTRA$.
-The mapping will be such that $m_q \le e_q$.
+The mapping will be such that $\sum_q m_q \le \LEXTRA$ and that $m_q \le e_q$.
 Define $\hat{e}_q = e_q-m_q \ge0$ as the number of \OPT-extra packets transmitted from queue $q$ which are not canceled out.